Chart Color Schemes

 Educational outcomes in Eagle Point fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.9%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.3%) and graduate diplomas (3.2%).
-Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them - advanced diplomas at 12.3% and certificates at 30.7%.
+Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding such qualifications - advanced diplomas at 12.3% and certificates at 30.7%.
 School and university attendance comprises 17.7% of the community, including 5.9% in primary education, 5.0% in secondary education, and 1.8% pursuing tertiary education.

 School and university attendance encompasses 17.7% of the community.
 This includes 5.9% in primary education, 5.0% in secondary education, and 1.8% pursuing tertiary education.